Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/welcome-&-setup.md

 - [CRAN (The Comprehensive R Network)](https://cran.r-project.org/)
 - [Bioconductor](https://www.bioconductor.org/)

 During the workshop we will be using a number of packages from both CRAN and Bioconductor.
 Once you have installed R and RStudio, open RStudio (or R) and copy & paste the following code chunk into the console.
 This will prompt R to download and install the specified packages.
+We have demonstrated this for you in [this video](https://youtu.be/UtZHS-q7buI).

 ```r
 if (!any(rownames(installed.packages()) == "tximport")){